najibni/NUC-amd-i3/README.md

-this is my NUC i3 dotfiles
+these are my NUC i3 dotfiles